Fourier analysis of many-body transition amplitudes and states: Many-particle transition amplitudes

-where the complex functions $c$ and $d$ over $S_N$ define the coefficients of the superpositions (leaving out normalization for the time being).
-Fourier transforms over $S_N$ at the representation $R$, such as $\hat{c}(R)$ above, will occur repeatedly in the following.
-To lighten the notation, we omit the representation $R$ whenever there is no risk of confusion, and simply write $\hat{c} \ket{\bm{i}}$ for $\hat{c}(R) \ket{\bm{i}}$.
+where the complex functions $c$ and $d$ over $S_N$ define the coefficients of the superpositions of permuted states (we disregard normalization for the time being).
+In the expression \eqref{convol+inner} of this transition amplitude, we had recognized a convolution product [Eq.~\eqref{convol}] and an inner product [Eq.~\eqref{scalarprod}].
+With the notation introduced in Eqs.~\eqref{convol} and \eqref{scalarprod}, we can write